xixiaofinland/Apex-Best-Practices/readme.md

 # Salesforce Apex Best Practices

+[The Table of Content click here](./content/TOC.md)

 The content of this booklet is about Salesforce Apex programming language best practices that I learned during my Apex developer journey.

-[The Table of Content click here](./content/TOC.md)

-This content is meant to record my learning points and share with all others who are also enthusiatic about better Apex coding.
+And it is meant to share with people who are also enthusiatic about better Apex coding.

-Many of knowledges are abstracted and can be adapted into general programming, while some are Apex language specific.
+Many of knowledge are abstracted and can be adapted into general programming, while some are Apex language specific.

+# Contribute

-Pull requests are warmly welcome!
+<b>Pull requests are warmly welcome!</b>